Cartmel History, Family Crest & Coats of Arms

-Anglo-Saxon England, the ancestors of the Cartmel surname lived in or near the settlement of Cartmel in the county of Lancashire.
+In ancient Anglo-Saxon England, the ancestors of the Cartmel surname lived in or near the village of Cartmel in the county of Lancashire (now part of Cumbria.)
 Thus, Cartmel is a habitation surname which is derived from the name of a place.
 Like most English local surnames, the name Cartmel was originally preceded by a preposition such as de.
 However, the preposition had usually been dropped from the name by the end of the 14th century.
+"The Staffordshire variants of this surname seem to have come from North Lancashire via Cheshire."

 Early Origins of the Cartmel family